NohaKareem/Exploring-chocolate-ratings/readme.md

 * **Fig. 3.1: Box plot for outlier cocoa percentages (< 70%)** and **Fig.  3.2: Box plot for outlier cocoa percentages (> 75%)** show less outliers outside the interquartile range, where most cocoa percentages reside within 61-67% and 79-85% respectively.
 This highlights how, even in the case of outliers, most chocolates rated had a relatively high cocoa content (the overall dataset's minimum cocoa content is 42%, and maximum is 100%).

-* **4: Outlier cocoa percentage distribution** The distribution highlights how most outlier cocoa percentages still cluster around the overal ratings' central tendencies, where extreme values tend to be more rare (with exceptions, such as 100% cocoa)
+* **Fig. 4: Outlier cocoa percentage distribution** The distribution highlights how most outlier cocoa percentages still cluster around the overal ratings' central tendencies, where extreme values tend to be more rare (with exceptions, such as 100% cocoa)

 ___
+* **Fig. 5: Box plot for review dates** The interquartile range covers a five-year data sampling with 75% of the ratings being published after 2010; whereas the entire review date range covers 11 years (2006 to 2017).
+This, as well as the second histogram in **Fig. 6**, showcase a skewing towards more recent years, potentially increasing the data's relevance today.

+* **Fig. 6: Comparing REF metric and Review Dates** There seems to be far more data entry points than there are unique review publication years.
+This may reflect multiple reviews per year, or accumulated data entry points.
+Given the lack of mapping functionality with the REF metric however, not much can be assumed from this metric.

 * **Correlation between Ratings and Cocoa Percent:** Most Cocoa Percentage values tend to be in the 60-80% range, lower values have always lead to middle ratings (2.5-3)
+___
+* **Correlation between Review Year and Rating:** Earlier ratings (years 2006-2008) showcase a wider range, where ratings as low as 1, or as high as 5, were present.
+Most recent ratings on the other hand reflect a far more naunced range.
+As illustrated in the box plot, and shown in the desriptive statistics that follow, ratings after 2016 ranged from 2.5 to 3.75 with a mere standard deviation of 0.33.